Lycorine: Mechanism of action

 Lycorine inhibits protein synthesis, and may inhibit ascorbic acid biosynthesis, although studies on the latter are controversial and inconclusive.
 Presently, it serves some interest in the study of certain yeasts, the principal organism on which lycorine is tested.

 It is known that lycorine weakly inhibits acetylcholinesterase (AChE) and ascorbic acid biosynthesis.
 The IC50 of lycorine was found to vary between the different species it can be found in, but a common deduction from the experiments on lycorine was that it had some effect on inhibiting AChE.

-Lycorine exhibits cytostatic effects by targeting the actin cytoskeleton rather than by inducing apoptosis in cancer cells, though lycorine was found to apoptosis at different stages in a cells cycle.
+Lycorine exhibits cytostatic effects by targeting the actin cytoskeleton rather than by inducing apoptosis in cancer cells, though lycorine has been found to induce apoptosis or arrest the cell cycle at different points in various cell lines.

-Biosynthesis

-One possible synthesis of lycorine could come from O-Methylnorbelladine, which can be seen in the image to the right.

 Toxicity

 Poisoning by lycorine most often occurs through the ingestion of daffodil bulbs.

 Daffodil bulbs are sometimes confused with onions, leading to accidental poisoning.

 In a study of dosage used on beagle dogs, the first sign of nausea was observed at as little of a dose of 0.5 mg/kg and occurred within a 2.5 hour span.
 The effective dose to induce emesis in the dogs was seen to be 2.0 mg/kg and lasted no longer than 2.5 hours after administration.